Exploring CP violation in $H \to \tau^+ \tau^- \gamma$: Simulation study of H -> tau+ tau- gamma in the context of HL-LHC

 The second approach involves widening the di-$\tau$ mass selection to the range of $72$--$114$ GeV.
 The asymmetry $A^\text{fit}$ is computed in bins of $3$ GeV.
 A skewed Gaussian $f_\text{skew}(t)$ is then fitted to the shape of the asymmetry distribution,

-where $\phi(x)$ is the normal probability density function, $\Phi(x)$ is the normal cumulative distribution function, and $a,b,c,\alpha$ are the free parameters in the fit.
-These parameters are first determined in the fit to the shapes of the true asymmetry distributions obtained from analytical calculations, see Fig.~\ref{fig:fitplot1a}.
-All parameters except for the overall scaling factor $c$ are then fixed and the skewed Gaussian is fitted to the distribution of $A^\text{fit}$, see Fig.~\ref{fig:fitplot1b}.
-The determined value of $c$ is compared to the values from the fits to the analytical shapes to determine the $b_{\tau}$, as shown in Fig.~\ref{fig:fitplot1c}.
-For sake of completeness Fig.~\ref{fig:fitplot1d} shows the fit to the reconstructed-fitted di-tau mass distribution for reconstructed events in the SM case when $b_\tau = 0$.
+where $\phi(t)$ is the normal probability density function, $\Phi(t)$ is the normal cumulative distribution function, and $a,b,c,\alpha$ are the free parameters in the fit.
+The parameters can be determined by fitting the true asymmetry distributions for specific values of $b_\tau$ as shown in Fig.~\ref{fig:fitplot1a}.
+Except for the parameter $c$, which determines the height of the skewed Gaussian and depends on $b_\tau$, all other parameters agree for different $b_\tau$ values (within statistical uncertainty).
+Keeping all parameters except the overall scaling factor $c$ fixed at the determined values, we fit the distribution of asymmetry $A^\text{fit}$ in the reconstructed MC, which gives us the fitted value of $c$.
+As an example the dataset corresponding to $b_\tau = 0.1$ is shown in Fig.~\ref{fig:fitplot1b} along with the fitted skewed Gaussian distribution.
+For comparison, the skewed Gaussian corresponding to the case of $b_\tau = 0.4$ fit is overlaid.
+In Fig.~\ref{fig:fitplot1c} we show that the scaling factor $c$ obtained from fitting is directly proportional to $b_\tau$.
+Thus knowing $c$ one can directly infer the value of $b_\tau$.

 The results of the two approaches are summarised in Table \ref{tab:preds}.
 The uncertainties of the measurements include the statistical uncertainty of the expected HL-LHC event yields, which is the dominant one.
 To estimate the HL-LHC uncertainty contribution we rescale the yields to match those expected at $3000$fb$^{-1}$ and recompute the statistical uncertainty accordingly.
 Both of the approaches produce comparable central values with the fit to $f_\text{skew}$ resulting in lower uncertainties.
+Note that an offset between the theoretical input values and predicted central values of $b_\tau$ is present, due to a statistical fluctuation in the MC sample.
+The offset remains constant for all tested $b_\tau$ values and is reproduced by both methods tested, further validating their stability.